NelisW/pyradi/pyradi/doc/_readme.md

 where the module files are kept, such that the module directory name must not be  in the specified path, i.e., enter a path one level higher than the module directory.

-The present version of pyradi requires Python 2.7 to build the documentation, because the code only runs under Python 2.7.
-If your Python 2.7 is in an environment, activate the environment.
+The present version of pyradi requires Python 3 to build the documentation, because the code only runs under Python 3.

 ## Create the documentation